nickmvincent/cmpt419_spring2025/assignments/assignment_2_influence.md

 There are four parts to the assignment.
 You'll need to write code to train a ML model and produce influence values for some of the training data in the model.
 Below, the requirements for each part are described.

 Each part will have a coding component and a report component.
-You will turn in one file (or multiple) with code (e.g., a \`.py\` file or \`.ipynb\` file) and one report PDF.
+You will turn in one file (or multiple) with code (e.g., a `.py` file or `.ipynb` file) and one report PDF.
 If using computational notebooks like a Jupyter notebook, you may combine these two into a single file (e.g. a notebook exported to a PDF with code visible.

 In your code, you can use comments to designate which parts of your code correspond to each part.

 Note 1: you may work on this assignment in groups of 1-3.

 Note 2: you may use generative AI on this assignment, and must report your use.
 FYI – the instructor has tried out several models, and they’re definitely useful, but you’ll need to be careful about explaining your choices.
-In fact, I’ll even provide you some example outputs of what you get from directly copy-pasting the assignment into several strong models\!
+In fact, I’ll even provide you some example outputs of what you get from directly copy-pasting the assignment into several strong models!

-Note 3: Finally, as an additional incentive to avoid literally just copy-pasting the assignment in your favorite consumer AI product, I may randomly select some students to explain their solutions in class.
+Note 3: Finally, as an additional incentive to avoid literally just copy-pasting the assignment into your favorite consumer AI product, I may randomly select some students to explain their solutions in class.

 ### **Part 1: Preliminaries**